|

-Visiting Bologna - What to See and Do in Bologna
+Visiting Bologna - What to See and Do

 (Bologna Guglielmo Marconi International Airport BLQ, Italy)

-Bologna is located in the Emilia-Romagna region of north-east Italy.
-Bologna is an attractive city and one of Italy's oldest.
 Tourism in Bologna is much quieter than other Italian cities such as Rome or Venice, making the city a pleasant getaway from the normal tourist trail.
 In 2000, the city was deemed a European City of Culture.

 The city of Bologna is home to Europe's oldest university (founded in 1088), giving the city one of its nicknames, 'Bologna the learned'.
 Other names it is known by reveal some of the city's characteristics, in particular 'Bologna the fat', for its love of food, and 'Bologna the red', for the red tiled roofs of the buildings and the strong left political stance of the people.

-Bologna BLQ Airport: Ten things you must do in Bologna
+Ten things you must do in Bologna

 - Take a guided bus or walking tour around Bologna - the ideal way to take in popular attractions and get a feel for life in the city.